Siege of Trebizond (1461): Aftermath

 After taking possession of the city, Sultan Mehmed garrisoned his Janissaries in Trebizond's imperial castle; Kritobulos states that the garrison numbered 400.
 He placed Emperor David, his family and his relatives, his officials, and their families with all of their wealth on Sultan's triremes which took them to Constantinople, where David and all three of his sons would be executed less than two years later and his daughter married off to the Grand Vizier Zagan Pasha.
-The rest of the inhabitants of Trebizond According to Pseudo-Chalkokondyles were divided into three groups: one was forced to leave Trebizond and resettle in Constantinople; the next became slaves either of the Sultan or of his dignitaries; and the last was expelled from Trebizond to live in the countryside surrounding the city.
+The rest of the inhabitants of Trebizond, according to Pseudo-Chalkokondyles, were divided into three groups: one was forced to leave Trebizond and resettle in Constantinople; the next became slaves, either of the Sultan or of his dignitaries; and the last was expelled from Trebizond to live in the countryside surrounding the city.
 Kritobulos states that only "some of the most influential men of the city" were forced to resettle in Constantinople while stating nothing about the rest of the inhabitants.
-The Sultan also took hundreds of children to become his personal slaves: while Kritobulos states that Mehmed took 1500 children of both sexes to be his slaves, Pseudo-Chalkokondyles writes only that he took 800 male children became recruits for his Janissaries, the elite Ottoman military unit, which required them to convert to Islam.
+The Sultan also took hundreds of children to become his personal slaves: while Kritobulos states that Mehmed took 1500 children of both sexes to be his slaves, Pseudo-Chalkokondyles writes that he only took 800 male children to become recruits for his Janissaries, the elite Ottoman military unit, which required them to convert to Islam.

-According to Chalkokondyles, Mehmed appointed Kasim Pasha to be governor of Trebizond and had Hizir accept the submission of the villages around the city and in Mesochaldia, home of the Kabasites clan.
-Although Chalkokondyles implies that these communities quickly acquiesced to Ottoman rule, Anthony Bryer has found evidence that some groups resisted their new Muslim overlords for as long as 10 years.
+According to Chalkokondyles, Mehmed appointed Kasim Pasha to be governor of Trebizond and had Hizir accept the submission of the villages around the city and in Mesochaldia.
+Although Chalkokondyles implies that these communities quickly acquiesced to Ottoman rule, Anthony Bryer has found evidence that some groups resisted their new Muslim overlords for as long as ten years.
 Mehmed proceeded overland back to Constantinople.
 Kritobulos is brief about his return march: where he detailed Sultan's challenges on the outward march, Kritobulos writes only that he had sent Sara Khatun back to Uzun Hassan "with many gifts and honors"; while Chalkokondyles notes the return journey was through "a strongly protected land and very inaccessible".
-According to a colophon in a copy of Petrarch's Africa, Sultan's fleet returned by October 1461, their weapons and materiel almost unused.
+According to a colophon in a copy of Petrarch's Africa, Sultan's fleet returned by October 1461, their weapons and equipment almost unused.

-Pope Pius II sought to rescue Trebizond, yet by his death in 1464 no Christian nation had undertaken a Crusade against the Ottomans.
+Pope Pius II sought to rescue Trebizond, yet by his death in 1464, no Christian nation had undertaken a Crusade against the Ottomans.